 This document explains what contact will be made with schools, with parents, and the purpose of this contact.
 This process has been put in place with the input of local home education groups across Somerset.

-This is a document that lists all of the home education groups in Somerset that we know about.
+This document lists all the home education groups in Somerset that we know about.
 If you represent a home education group that is not listed in the document, please get in touch with us and we will add you.

 College provision in Somerset

-This link takes you to information about Bridgwater and Taunton College’s 14 to 16 Centre, which offers a Home Education GCSE Programme.
+Bridgwater and Taunton College’s 14 to 16 Centre - offers a Home Education GCSE Programme.